PhpGt/StyleGuide/indentation-whitespace/double-indentation.md

 The purpose of indenting code is to make it visually clear where a block of control starts and ends.
 With respect to [using 80 character maximum line lengths][line-length], care should be taken to only indent blocks that actually increase readability.

-Certain control blocks, such as **class definitions** and **switch statements** do not need to have double-indentation, because it is perfectly obvious that code is within the block.
+Within this guide, **only blocks that affect scope or control should be indented**.
+Certain blocks, such as **class definitions** and **switch statements** do not need to have double-indentation, because the contents of the blocks are within the same scope, and scope is perfectly obvious without indentation.
 For classes, because [every `.php` library file should contain one class exactly][side-effects], the contents of the class block can be left unindented, starting from column 1.

 ### Good example: